albertzheng07/Behavioral-Cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was as follows:

 1. The first step was to use a convolution neural network model which is based on LeNet.
 Since Lenet has proven well in the past on classifying image data, I thought it was an appropriate baseline model.